dylanc2/point-cloud-processing/README.md

 ## Visualization

-Point cloud visualization and demonstration of the contact_state_estimation topic.
+Point cloud visualization and demonstration of the 'contact_state_estimation' topic.
 Position given as an vector of x, y, z values describing the centroid of the deformed contact area.
 Orientation is given as the first principal component vector of the deformed area.

 <img src="./media/contact.gif" width="600"/>